nasirit/nasirit/README.md

 I am passionate about my work, considering it both a profession and a hobby.
 I take pride in staying up-to-date with the latest developments in the field of technology and strive to continuously improve my skills and knowledge.

-Feel free to visit my website at [www.nasirit.com](https://www.nasirit.com) to learn more about my projects and achievements.
+Feel free to visit my website at [www.nasirit.com](https://www.nasirit.com)

 Thank you for taking the time to get to know me.
 Feel free to connect with me and explore my repositories!